-Please direct compliance concerns to Steve Nichols, who is the Code Compliance Officer and Building Inspector at the City of Adel.
+Please direct compliance concerns to Code Compliance Officer Steve Nichols.
 Read about some of our common nuisance compliance issues below or learn more about our nuisance compliance procedures in our City Code documents.

 To learn more about our policies surrounding the ownership of live animals (excluding dogs and cats), please contact City Hall and we’d be happy to help you.

 Examples of Nuisances

 If a building or business causes unreasonably offensive smells or substances that are harmful to the health of individuals or the public, it is likely considered a nuisance.
 Please call us at (515) 993-4525 to report offensive or dangerous smell concerns in Adel.